aHumanWithAName-commited-arson/SerialOS/README.md

 # SerialOS
 A really light Arch-based Linux distro for my friend's ThinkPad.

+This operating system is quite dated, and really needs to be re-designed, I'll get to that soon, maybe

 **This build of Linux is designed to run the ThinkPad T450s ONLY.
 Do NOT run this distro on any other device**

 ## Installing